 How to Implement: Every author study should begin with an introduction to the author.
 Eric Carle happens to have a fantastic website outlining his life and work.
 Start at his official website.

 Be sure to have a large collection of his books on hand for children to look through each day.
-Begin with some of his most popular titles (The Very Hungry Caterpillar, Brown Bear, Brown Bear, What Do You See?, The Mixed-Up Chameleon, The Foolish Tortoise, The Very Busy Spider) and discuss the common theme that Mr. Carle is known for--the use of animals and nature.
+Begin with some of his most popular titles (The Very Hungry Caterpillar, Mixed-Up Chameleon, The Foolish Tortoise, The Very Busy Spider) and discuss the common theme that Mr. Carle is known for--the use of animals and nature.
 Talk about his illustrative style--he works in collage, using hand-painted papers.
 You can find more information here.

 Each day, read a selection from one of Eric Carle's collection of books.
 After a story has been read, discuss the story in detail (title, patterns in the illustrations, story plot, etc.).
 It is important to note that not all of Eric Carle's books have a problem or resolution.
 In that case, discuss the skills being learned.
 For example, animal recognition, color recognition, days of the week, counting, etc. Using chart paper, make a large graph to display during your author study.
 The graph is something that will be filled in as each book is read.
 It will allow the class to find commonalities between the books the author has written.
 The graph categories are: